You can make a difference in your community and in the world by putting Faith into Action!

 OUUC’s Faith in Action Ministry covers a variety of justice issues such as homelessness, international peace, right relationship, criminal justice, and environmental sustainability.

 There are many ways you can be a part of justice initiatives at OUUC, in our community, and in the world.
-Please reach out to the designated contacts or talk to our Faith in Action Ministry’s Accountable Person, the Rev. Carol McKinley.
+Please reach out to the designated contacts or talk to Sara Lewis, Director of Community and Faith Development.

 Justice and Equality

 Justice Not Jails

 Standing Up to Racism addresses racism through education and activism and works with community organizations, including The Black Alliance of Thurston County, Full Circle United, Standing Up for Racial Justice (SURJ), and Unity in the Community.
 Contact Rev. Carol McKinley.

 OUUC members offer a variety of support services for persons held at or being released from the federal Northwest Immigration Detention Center in Tacoma.
 Contact Frances Tanaka.